Hello everyone, it's time for another edition of the STAF news.

 We really hope that people will start paying attention to this and become more self-aware, as this will improve the co-operation of a team (and again releases some pressure from the TL).

-The training would meant that we select an evening where we go on the training server with a few interested people, and train some important skills.
+This would mean that we select an evening where we go on the training server with a few interested people, and train some important skills.

 Firstly we would train some things that were mentioned in the debrief like movement, communication & clearing.
 After this people can ask more experienced members for help with specific skills (like medic, mg, launcher training etc.) or other specific things.